-where P{fc} is the frictional pressure due to pumping the drilling fluid through the drillstring, and P{fc} is the backpressure of wellhead.
+where $P{fc}$ is the frictional pressure due to pumping the drilling fluid through the drillstring, and $P{fc}$ is the backpressure of wellhead.

-In this paper, the main focus is on the control a CBHP to avoid drilling fluid loss.
+In this paper, the main focus is the control of CBHP to avoid drilling fluid loss.
 If the MPD system fails to perform this function, the result may be serious, such as differential sticking and lost circulation.
 Lost circulation does not simply means the loss of a few dollars of drilling mud, but it can be disastrous as a blowout.
 Drilling crew therefore pays close attention to monitoring of tanks, pits, and flow from the well, to quickly assess and control the lost circulation.
 This paper studies the causes and effects of lost circulation for the three mentioned, considering the performance of the MPD system and other influencing factors.